KiraDisc/ENC4265portfolio/manual.md

 If you’re interested in enhancing your Skyrim experience without diving headfirst into community modding, the Creation Club offers a simple, low-maintenance alternative.
 Included with the Anniversary Edition (or available for purchase separately in the Special Edition), these "Creations" are official, curated add-ons developed by Bethesda and selected community creators.

 > ![Creations Home Page](489830_10.jpg)
-> *Figure 3: Bethesda Creations home page, image taken by Kira Discenza*
+> *Figure 3: Bethesda Creations home page, captured by Kira Discenza*

 ### What are Creations?